michall1900/Full-Stack-Open-P2/parts 2.6-2.15 The phonebook/introdemo/README.md

 # Note for the checker:
 When doing exercise 2.17, I thought it would be nicer to fetch the data every minute to ensure it is up-to-date.
 Also, I believed that when there is a problem updating or deleting a person, the best option is to fetch all the data again to synchronize with the server.
-Because of this, I implemented polling that executes every minute and in case of an error while updating or deleting a person's data.
+Because of this, I implemented polling that executes every 30 seconds and in case of an error while updating or deleting a person's data.

 # The Phonebook